msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 Up until this point, I feel like I worked just about as hard as one can in a year and a half's time.
 Even though my study tactics had not been perfect I had still put in the time and I think I had it figured out now.
 I needed to be in an environment with **no english**.
 So I decided the best place for my study-cation was the island of Ishigaki.

 This time 100% I was going to be fluent or at least damn close.
-The new study plan was to listen to as much Japanese as possible, sentence mining (creating Anki cards from anime or tv shows), and reading at least an hour every day.
-And the best job to achieve all of this was a Hostel (well frankly the only job a Gaijin could get down there).
+So I devised a new SUPER OPTIMIZED MEGA study plan.
+It goes at follows: Listen to as much Japanese as possible, sentence mining (creating Anki cards from anime or tv shows), and reading at least an hour every day.
+The basic idea was try to fill every waking minute with Japanese.
+And the best job to achieve all of this was to work at a Hostel (well honestly the only job a Gaijin could get down there).

 So I started my job and my average day went as follows.